2019 Major Presenting Sponsor

 When you purchase your tickets, remember to reserve a copy of this year’s Field Journal.
 Our Field Journal, now in its 11th Edition, is a Flint Hills resource whose articles on topics from night skies to prairie chickens have been downloaded by thousands of researchers worldwide.
 Browse past editions or search our online database at New Prairie Press.
 Or buy hard copies at our Flint Hills Store.

-Tickets are now on sale and can be purchased online, in line or by phone.
-On March 2 ONLY, you may purchase tickets in person at the Kansas City Livestock Exchange at 1600 Genessee or at the Symphony in the Flint Hills office at 331 Broadway in Cottonwood Falls.
+Tickets are now on sale and can be purchased online at Eventbrite.com, by phone at 620-273-8955 or in person at the Symphony in the Flint Hills office at 331 Broadway in Cottonwood Falls.

 Should weather affect our ability to hold the Signature Event, it will be rescheduled for the following day – June 16, 2019.
 If both events are cancelled, tickets will not be refunded.
 No refunds.
 No exchanges.